icgc-argo/dac-api/src/jobs/README.md

 ### Second Notification of Application Expiry

 - file: `src/jobs/secondExpiryNotification.ts`
-- Sends an email notification to the applicant and submitter that their application will expire in 45 days, and they still have the option to renew this existing application to continue their access up to 90 days past their expiry.
+- Sends an email notification to the applicant and submitter that their application will expire in 45 (`DAYS_TO_EXPIRY_2`) days, and they still have the option to renew this existing application to continue their access up to 90 (`DAYS_POST_EXPIRY`) days past their expiry.
 This notification trigger is not affected by whether the applicant has already opened a renewal.
 - query will retrieve all applications that are:
   - `APPROVED` or `PAUSED`
-  - `expiresAtUtc` is between 45 days in the future and today
+  - `expiresAtUtc` is between 45 (`DAYS_TO_EXPIRY_2`) days in the future and today
   - `emailNotifications.secondExpiryNotificationSent` is undefined
 - no state change occurs on the application
 - sets the `emailNotifications.secondExpiryNotificationSent` to the current date.
 This flag is to track whether an email has been sent, in the case where a job run is missed or an error occurs in the job run that prevents the email from being sent.